AT-Publishing/website/tag-wyckoff.md

 description:  "All we have about the Wyckoff trading method in crypto trading. "
 permalink:    /tag/wyckoff-trading/

-tag:        wyckoff-trading
+tag:        wyckoff-trading-crypto
-category:   trading #for related feed
+category:   crypto-technical-analysis #for related feed
 promoting:  exchanges

 strategy:   yes